nditanaka/nditanaka/README.md

 Here are some ideas to get you started:

-- 💬 Ask me about entrepreneurship, Africa,
+- 💬 Ask me about entrepreneurship, collaborating on side projects, connecting
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/him/his
 -->